fernandoescolar/types-vue/README.md

 # types-vue

-Binding helpers for Vuex and vue-class-component
+Binding helpers for Vuex and vue-class-component on steroids

 ## Dependencies